Day 3: Shkhoret Night Camp to Nahal Raham

 Sighting the ibexes was great.
-I don't think anybody else noticed them until I pointed them out, though it helped that I was staring off into the cliffs instead of listening raptly to the talk in Hebrew.
-Six of them were walking single file across a cliff above us at dusk; it was a beautiful sight.
+I don't think anybody else noticed them until I pointed them out, though it helped that I was staring off into the cliffs instead of listening raptly to a talk given in Hebrew.
+Six of them - the Middle East's relative of the mountain goat - were walking single file across a cliff above us at dusk; it was a beautiful sight.

 I often hiked alone just taking in the sights and thinking.
-The rest of the time I located other group members with whom I could communicate, like a few American and British transplants or part-time residents, a couple members of my group of 8, and the only one of the dozen or so cute Orthodox girls who spoke any English.
+The rest of the time I located other group members with whom I could communicate, like a few Anglo transplants or part-time residents, a couple members of my group of 8, and the only one of the dozen or so cute Orthodox girls who spoke any English.

 This day had a lot of vistas of tri-colored rugged mountains.
-The youngest parts were yellow sandstone; older parts were a more jagged red color (the sandstone had since been eroded) and the dark brown parts were the very oldest.
+The youngest parts were yellow; older parts were a more jagged red color (the yellow had since been eroded) and the dark brown parts were the very oldest.
 I though these looked like the bones of mountains where the "flesh" had rotted away.

 Yellow, red and black in the Negev

 Acacia trees, which look like the kind of trees I've always pictured on African savannas, were